6 Brilliant Intermittent Fasting Muscle Gain Hacks

 When you empty these glycogen stores, your body taps into fat for energy.

-Furthermore, the body releases so-called counter-regulatory hormones to protect lean mass during fasting,
+The body releases counter-regulatory hormones to protect lean mass during fasting.

 Simultaneously, intermittent fasting protects against muscle loss and protects bone mass from degeneration (Rudman et al. 19904).